 What was a time that you failed at something?

-The strategy here is to talk about an actual failure, but one that wouldn’t affect your ability to be successful at this job.
+The strategy for tough interview questions like this is to talk about an actual failure, but one that wouldn’t affect your ability to be successful at this job.
 Everyone fails or makes mistakes sometimes, but not everyone recovers gracefully.
 (Think: Shaking everyone’s hand after a close soccer team versus throwing down the ball and storming off the field.)
 Gelwicks recommends always sharing something positive that happened or what you learned from the experience.
 “The hiring manager wants to see that you can be honest about times you have failed and own up to them.
 They also want to see you learn from your mistakes,” she says.

 Let’s say you were in charge of leading the style section of the school newspaper and you were working on a street style photography article about spring fashion on campus.
 You had a lot of homework and it was finals week so you didn’t start taking photos until the weekend before it was due…and it rained all weekend.
 You decided to take some photos of people’s rainy-day wear outside and also took photos of people in the dining hall.
 You could say that you learned to always have a backup plan—which you did!—but that you prep for the articles at least two weeks in advance now.